Heliopolis University: Faculties

 the Heliopolis University runs five degree-granting faculties.
 The first academic year started in 2012 with the three faculties in engineering, business and pharmacy.
 All of these faculties are based on a sustainable concept which keeps the balance between human and environment and theory and practice.

-The 5 faculties with Bachelor degrees, master degrees are currently not offered:
+The five faculties with Bachelor degrees, master degrees are currently not offered:

-The Core Program
+The core program

-To encourage students’ learning capacity and to support their different skills, Heliopolis University developed the Core Program.
-It should maximize the student’s creativity, innovation ability and social responsibility.
+To encourage students' learning capacity and to support their different skills, Heliopolis University developed the Core Program.
+It should maximize the student's creativity, innovation ability and social responsibility.
 Furthermore students should learn problem- solving, critical thinking and to deal with stress and big challenges.

 To reach these aims the core program implements different learning courses.
 These are: